canh25xp/GraduationThesis/OUTLINES.md

 **Event Flow**:

-1. The user opens the ALLECS web interface.
+1. The user opens the GecWeb web interface.
 2. The user selects one or more base models from the available options (T5-Large, GECToR XLNet, GECToR Roberta).
 3. The system confirms the selection and prepares to process the input text using the selected models.

 **Preconditions**:

-- The ALLECS web interface is accessible.
+- The GecWeb web interface is accessible.
 - The base models are available and loaded.

 ## 2.4 Non-functional requirement